Faculty Img

 Humanities & Social Sciences

-She attained her doctoral degree in Hearing and Speech Sciences with a focus in Psycholinguistics from the University of Maryland and has nearly 20 years of experience working with both undergraduate and graduate students as an educator, research mentor, and academic counselor.
+She attained her doctoral degree in Hearing and Speech Sciences with a focus in Psycholinguistics from the University of Maryland and has over 20 years of experience working with both undergraduate and graduate students as an educator, research mentor, and academic counselor.

 Doctor of Philosophy: University of Maryland-Hearing and Speech Sciences with a Focus in Psycholinguistics